|

 - EILWEN:

-"Fair-browed."
 Welsh name composed of the elements ael

-"brow" and (g)wen "fair, holy, white."
+"brow" and (g)wen "fair, holy, white," hence

-- EIMHEAR
+- ÉIMHEAR:

-possibly meaning "ready, swift."
+Gaelic name, possibly derived from the word eimh, meaning "ready, swift."

 - EIMHIR:

-Variant of Scottish Eimhear, possibly meaning
+Variant spelling of Gaelic Éimhear, possibly meaning

 "ready, swift."